CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Tuning an Arm is very similar to tuning a turret, just with the addition of needing to account for gravity.
 As such, the process is nearly identical, except for a small section dedicated to dialing in the kG term.

+The steps:
+ 1. Zero all PID gains.
+ 2. Increase kG and find the smallest possible kG that stops the arm from moving.
+ 3. Increase kG and find the largest possible kG that stops the arm from moving.
+ 4. Set kG to the middle of the two.
+ 5. Set a setpoint relatively nearby (typically 0.1 mechanism rotations).
+ 6. Increase kS until the arm starts moving, then back off to just before that movement.
+ 7. Increase kP until you notice significant overshoot.
+ 8. Increase kD until the overshoot stops happening.
+ 9. Repeat steps 7 and 8 until increasing kD results in more oscillation, or until the system oscillates on its way to the setpoint.
+ 10. Verify gains work for other setpoints as well.
+Tune kP/kD as appropriate for most general cases.

 .. raw:: html